 In the end, there is an intimacy - a sense of knowing and being known - that develops among monks.
 Years of living together in a monastery yields a familiarity that enables monks to anticipate one another's needs, to accommodate for another's weaknesses and to discreetly hold one another accountable for living as Christians.

 In his Rule, St. Benedict encourages us: "May we learn to prefer nothing to Christ, and may he bring us all together to everlasting life."

-With over 90 monks, Saint Meinrad Archabbey is one of the largest monasteries in the United States.
+With 85 or so monks, Saint Meinrad Archabbey is one of the largest monasteries in the United States.
 At Saint Meinrad, Benedict's emphasis on community is lived out in our common meals, our common prayer, our shared works, and our formal and informal periods of community recreation.